Authorization

 Let’s use TDD to drive the implementation of authenticating api requests, and controlling for specific user-roles.
 By the end of this lesson, our application will adhere to the following user-stories:

-As an visitor
+As an API consumer

-Then I am directed to register as a user
+And I am directed to register as a user

-As a registered user
+As a registered API consumper

 GET "/api/v1/songs"